SniperOO7/VIP-Premium-FULL-VERSION/README.md

     	- you can change which gun is restricted
     	- (you don't have to use it, if you don't want to)
      - VIP Premium - Module [Special Items]
-    	- this module allow VIP players to get special items, that valve added to danger zone
+    	- this module allow VIP players to get special items, that valve added to danger zone (heavyassauilt suit, exojump boots etc..)
     	- also allow VIP player spawn sentry gun
     	- (you don't have to use it, if you don't want to)
      - VIP Premium - Module [Ball]